getsentry/rfcs/text/0079-exception-groups.md

 +==============================
 ```

-## Additional Concerns

-The above design for exceptions is linear, and thus cannot support exception groups
+This design is linear, and thus cannot support exception groups having more than one exception.
-having more than one exception.
-Even in that case, the exception presented in Sentry
-would not be titled or grouped correctly.
+But even in that case, the exception presented in Sentry would not be titled or grouped correctly.

 Consider:

 ```json
 {